Are you thinking of taking a canal cruise in Amsterdam in the Netherlands and wondering if it’s worth it and what to expect?

 Good to know: One of the best companies for open boat cruises is Flagship Amsterdam.
 They have various options for canal cruises in Amsterdam.
 Their standard cruise with an onboard bar is the most popular choice (we took it recently and really enjoyed it).
 In addition, they have private cruises, cruises that include drinks and snacks, etc.

-However, an open boat may not be suitable for everyone (e.g. people with mobility issues) – more info about it below.
+However, their boats may not be suitable for everyone (e.g. people with mobility issues) – more info about it below.

 3. Consider your mobility & season when choosing the boat